 Brother, Where Art Thou?

 For the next several days, I inspected Pupa #2 for signs of birth.
 The sibling chrysalis was still hanging out, incubating.
 I waited, inspected, waited some more.
 But it never produced.
 After a week, I realized I had a stillborn on my hands.
 There would be no new life.
-(Cue up melancholy background melody here).
+(Cue up melancholy background melody).

-Lesson, lesson, what is my takeaway?
+What is my takeaway?

 My second takeaway was a reminder that when God says we are new creations in Christ Jesus (1 Corinthians 5:17), we actually are fascinatingly transformed by His Spirit.
 This visual of the caterpillar morphing into an ethereal, winged, life-giving insect of beauty and grace resonated with me.
-Christians use this metaphor so often to explain salvation and the new birth, to the point it can lose its impact (Therefore, if anyone is in Christ, the new creation has come: the old has gone, the new is here!).
+Christians use this metaphor so often to explain salvation and the new birth to the point it can lose its impact (Therefore, if anyone is in Christ, the new creation has come: the old has gone, the new is here!).
 This spring, I discovered afresh the truth of this spiritual concept.

 Our old nature has been crucified with Christ!
 We are monarchs to a heavenly Monarch!
-Thank you, Lord Jesus for guiding my gardening and turning a butterfly quest into another God-adventure where You are speaking to me.
+Thank you, Lord Jesus, for guiding my gardening and turning a butterfly quest into another God-adventure where You are speaking to me.

 Thirdly, the research this project required educated me to the plight of monarch’s of which I was sadly unaware.
 Scientists observed the numbers of butterflies migrating to Mexico in 2014 was just 33 million, down from 60 million two years prior.
 Seems the overuse of pesticides in farming kills milkweed, coupled with deforestation in Mexico and US road construction destroying wild milkweed growing roadside has reduced monarch populations to a low of 33 million.
 Crops have been genetically modified for resistance to the herbicide, Roundup which kills the seedlings of all surrounding perennials (like milkweed and wildflowers insects use for nectar) growing in and around agricultural fields.